sebastiancarlos/yas-qwin/.internal-scripts/README-template.md

 Or run it in your database directly.

-`yas-qwin -d your_database.db -c print-indexes --run`
+`yas-qwin -d your_database.db print-indexes --run`

 **Note:** You don't need to pass a database file if there's a single `*.db` file in your current directory.